AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/how-to-check-why-cron-was-disabled.md

 1. Check your previous support tickets in which your site was down or not responding.
 1. Then check whether the Infrastructure team indicated that they had disabled it.
+1. Verify that you have addressed the issues/concerns brought up by the Infrastructure team.
+1. Submit a [Support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-tickets) if you need further assistance to request to re-enable the [!DNL cron] and explain how you have addressed the  issues that the Infrastructure team indicated.

 ### Solution for deployment failed {#solution-deployment-failed}